 If you are a UK permanent resident, you have the right to live permanently in the UK.
 Permanent residence refers to your residence status and does not affect your citizenship.

-A new settlement scheme will be available for EU citizens and their family members to apply to stay in the UK after it leaves the EU.
-At a later date the Home Office will decide the criteria for this scheme.
+A new settlement scheme is available for EU citizens and their family members to apply to stay in the UK after it leaves the EU.

-We understand that the settlement scheme for EU citizens will open during 2019 to help those arriving before the end of 2020 to apply for permanent residency.
+The settlement scheme for EU citizens will help those arriving before the end of 2020 to apply for permanent residency.